AlexHuang9511/logs/README.md

 Logs are named based on run time where l_init() was called.

-To start, put init at the top of main.
+To start, copy log.h into your project and put init at the top of main.
 ```c
 l_init();
 ```